 You can search online for Scott County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Iowa Birth Certificate, Marriage Certificate, Death Certificate Application to mail.

-Scott County consists of Federal Census Schedules to guide in looking into your family tree.
-Federal Population Schedules can be found for 1840, 1850, 1860, 1870, 1880 (free index), 1890 (fragment), 1900, 1910, 1920, 1930, 1940.
+There are many types of census records for Scott County guide you in researching your family tree.
+Federal Population Schedules are available for 1840, 1850, 1860, 1870, 1880 (free index), 1890 (fragment), 1900, 1910, 1920, 1930, 1940.

 Scott Co.
 Mortality Schedules can be found for 1850, 1860, 1870 and 1880.
 Scott Co.
 Industry and Agriculture can be obtained for 1850, 1860, 1870 and 1880.
 Scott Co.
 Union Veterans Schedules is available for 1890.
-One can find free online and printable census forms to help you with your research.

-Scott County Courthouse and Government Records
+Scott County, IA Courthouse and Government Records

 - Scott County Courthouse (all departments listed below are located here, unless otherwise noted)